AlterJuice/TheMovieDB/README.md

 #### Data Layer (MoviesRepositoryTest):
 The repository is unit-tested for its simpler methods (favorites management, data mapping) to demonstrate the ability to test this layer in isolation by mocking the DAOs.

+## 🔮 Future Improvements
+#### Convention Plugins
+For further scaling of the project and elimination of duplication of code in Gradle scripts, we can implement Convention Plugins.
+This will centralize the configuration of all modules and simplify the addition of new features.

 ## 🚀 How to Build & Run
 ### 📋 Prerequisites